How to Measure and Track Your SaaS Marketing Success

 -

-Data Integration: Your selected tool should be compatible with various data sources, like marketing platforms, CRM, and databases.
+Data Integration: Your selected tool should be compatible with various data sources, such as marketing platforms, CRM systems, and databases.
 This integration will enable you to import existing valuable data.

 -